Multiple Hong Kong pro-democracy candidates disqualified from upcoming election

 It said the candidates had been barred on the grounds that they would not uphold the Basic Law, Hong Kong's de facto constitution, recently expanded with a new security law imposed on the city by Beijing, which criminalizes secession, subversion, terrorism, and collusion with foreign forces.

-Several letters posted by disqualified candidates from returning officers informing them of their decision cited previous opposition to the security law as a reason for the move.
+Several letters posted online by disqualified candidates from returning officers informing them of their decision cited previous opposition to the security law as a reason for the move.

-"Returning Officers are still reviewing the validity of other nominations according to the laws," the Hong Kong government said.
-"We do not rule out the possibility that more nominations would be invalidated."
+"The excuse they use is that I describe (the security law) as a draconian law, which shows that I do not support this sweeping law," Wong said.

+Another disqualified candidate, Dennis Kwok, was reportedly barred because of his having expressed an intention to use his position as a legislator "in such a way as to force the Government to accede to certain demands," effectively the job of an opposition lawmaker in most democratic countries.

-The news comes amid widespread reports that the government is preparing to postpone the elections, due to take place on September 6, to next year, due to an ongoing rise in coronavirus cases in the city.
+The disqualifications come amid widespread reports that the government is preparing to postpone the elections, due to take place on September 6, to next year, due to an ongoing rise in coronavirus cases in the city.

 It is not clear how the disqualifications will affect this, or whether there will be another round of nominations next year if the polls are postponed.